Representative council

 Representative Council (RepCo)

-As the highest decision-making body, the Representative Council is responsible for strategic policies and, for example, determining the amount of the membership fee and approving the Board’s action plan.
-The Council also appoints the Executive Board and selects the Secretary General.
+As the highest decision-making body, the Representative Council is responsible for strategic policies and, for example, determining the amount of the membership fee and approving the Board’s action plan, as well as VYY’s rules, budget, financial statement, loans, and construction.
+The Representative Council also appoints the Executive Board and selects the Secretary General.

 Representative council groups and contact information